LendingHome/zero_downtime_migrations/README.md

 * Performing data or schema migrations with the DDL transaction disabled
 * Using `each` instead of `find_each` to loop thru `ActiveRecord` objects

-These exceptions display very clear instructions of how to perform the same operation the "zero downtime way".
+These exceptions display clear instructions of how to perform the same operation the "zero downtime way".

 ## Disabling exceptions